cpakken/quarkcss/packages/react/README.md

       value: 'border-2 border-blue-500'
     }
   ],
-  //Default Variants
+  //default variants
   defaults: {
     size: 'small',
     color: 'red'
   }
 }, {
-  //Use second argument to initialize default props for your base component <button />
+  //default component props - initialize default props for your base component <button />
   disabled: true,
-  onClick: () => console.log('Button is clicked')
+  onclick: () => console.log('button is clicked')
 })

 // If you don't need variants, you can also declare your base class names as a `string` or `string[]`